 Most of the companies face a common challenge, such as, what should be built – native app or hybrid app?
 Which will be the best for the organization?
-The answers to the queries depend on the factors such as the following:
+The answers to the queries depend on factors such as the following:

-- Speedy development of the app
+- The speedy development of the app

 - Whether the organization opt for in-house development

-- Objective of building the app
+- The objective of building the app

 - Budget to develop the app